mfukar/mfukar.github.com/_posts/2014-02-23-Android-MitM.md

 Roughly, what we did is get the phone's trusted certificate store (`cacerts.bks`) and add the PortSwigger certificate to it using keytool.
 Then we copied it back to the phone.
-The only shady step is #8, which we'll explain in a jiffy.
+The only shady step is #9, which we'll explain in the next paragraph.
 The reason we chose this procedure is convenience; if we simply added our certificate through Android's (before ICS) functionality, it would not persist across reboots (try it).

-Now the reason the above works is because we are moving the temporary copy `emulator-[\d{6}]` to `system.img`.
+Now the reason the procedure above worked is because we are moving the temporary copy `emulator-[\d{6}]` to `system.img`.
 If you want this to be scriptable, which will prove useful in the future, read the answers to [this StackOverflow question](http://stackoverflow.com/questions/15417105/forcing-the-android-emulator-to-store-changes-to-system)